openbaton/docs/docs/use.md

 # How to use OpenBaton

+After completing the installation, you should be able to reach the dashboard of the NFVO at the following url: http://your-ip-here:8080

+When accessing the dashboard, you will be prompted for a username and password.
+The first access can only be done with the super user ("admin") created during the installation.
+Please refer to this

 In order to use OpenBaton for launching your first Network Service, you will need to follow these steps:

 1. Register one or more Point of Presences (PoPs).
 [Learn more here][Register PoP]
-2. Build your VNF Package
+2. Build or download one or more VNF Packages
     * Decide which VNFM to use.
     * Create the VNF Package(s).
     * Prepare the Network Service Descriptor (NSD).